Get in touch: hello@totalbalance.com.au

 In 2017, my husband Chris and I made a tree change to a small acreage on the Mornington Peninsula, which had been a dream of mine for as long as I can remember.
 We’ve spent the past 8 years renovating our 80’s style farmhouse and restoring a very run down garden.
 We now share our home with our daughter and grandson.

-When I’m not coaching, teaching, writing or weeding, you’ll find me meditating, walking the local bush tracks, practising yoga, gardening, cooking, taking photos, paddle boarding, reading and babysitting my grandchildren, Oscar, Milla and Clover.
+When I’m not coaching, teaching, or writing, you’ll find me meditating, walking the local bush tracks, gardening, cooking, paddleboarding, reading, and babysitting my grandchildren, Oscar, Milla, and Clover.

 kate-james-coach